KeithHenry/chromeExtensionAsync/README.md

 For example, [create-react-app](https://github.com/facebook/create-react-app) will [break the build and minification process](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-build-fails-to-minify) if one of your dependencies is not published as standard `ES5` code.

 ## Release Notes

+### v3.3
+v3.3 adds `execute-async-function.es5.js` transpiled ES5 version for toolchains that depend on the older JS syntax.

 ### v3.2
 v3.2 adds `chrome.tabs.executeAsyncFunction`; this is backwards compatible and opt-in functionality.